martinquattro/SmartAquariumGuardian/hardware/README.md

 # Hardware Design - Smart Aquarium Guardian

 This directory serves as the central repository for all electronic design files (EDA) related to the **Smart Aquarium Guardian** project.
-The hardware architecture is modular, consisting of the Main Controller Board.
+The hardware architecture is modular, consisting of the Main Controller Board and the Power Supply Board.

 ## 📂 Modules